This post may contain affiliate links. Please read our disclosure policy.

 ingredients for a milkshake in blender pureed.

-1. Pour the milkshake into a tall glass and top with whipped cream, if desired.
+1. Pour into a glass and top with homemade whipped cream, if desired.

 Expert Tips